Iraq grounds northern flights over missiles launched at Syria

 U.S. officials said last month four missiles launched from Russian warships in the Caspian Sea had crashed in Iran, but Russia insisted they had reached their targets in Syria.

-The terrain-hugging Kalibr cruise missiles, which NATO has codenamed Sizzler, fly at an altitude of 50 meters (164 feet) and are accurate to within three meters, according to the Russian Defence Ministry.
+The terrain-hugging Kalibr cruise missiles, which NATO has codenamed Sizzler, fly at an altitude of 50 metres (164 feet) and are accurate to within three metres, according to the Russian Defence Ministry.

 A U.S.-led coalition has also been bombing Islamic State targets in Iraq and Syria for more than a year.